 In the United States of America, the “Thiessen Bureau of Mines System” was based upon the thin-section transmitted light microscopic study of coal, whilst the “Spackman System” was based upon the property of reflectance of light from the polished surface of coal (Spackman, 2000).
 Using this approach, Spackman (1958), Spackman and Thompson (1964), and others, based their concept of a maceral on the idea that each constituent was a substance which possessed different properties at different ranks.
 For example, vitrinitic precursors in lignite (huminite) are known to have quite different physical and chemical properties from vitrinite occurring in bituminous coals and anthracites.
 The above authors, therefore, proposed that such differences should be reflected by means of the petrographic terminology.

 As a variation on the above theme, other researchers such as Schapiro and Gray (1960a, 1960b) and Schapiro et al. (1961), developed a classification for macerals based upon reflectance values (in oil) in relation to the coking characteristics of each maceral.
 Such methods differentiated between those macerals which reacted and changed on heating in the carbonisation process and those that remained inert.
 The term “entity” was proposed (synonymous with “maceral”).
-“Macerals”, which end in ‘inite (e.g. vitrinite) according to the ICCP nomenclature, were spelt with an –oid (e.g. vitrinoid) and maceral suites were spelt with the suffix –ite.
+“Macerals”, which end in -inite (e.g. vitrinite) according to the ICCP nomenclature, were spelt with an –oid (e.g. vitrinoid) and maceral suites were spelt with the suffix –ite.

 In contrast to the concepts proposed by the USA, Timofeev et al. (1962) in the USSR devised the IGM classification system (taken from the Institute of Geology of the Academy of Sciences of the USSR, Moscow), based upon the diagenetic origin of the macerals (phyterals) and the composition of the plants which gave rise to coal formation.
 The micro-components are subdivided on the basis of two primary developmental trends, i.e.: